 Visit Paloquemao Market in Bogotá: a Foodie’s Paradise

-Whilst Paloquemao is slowly becoming a popular off-the-beaten-track Bogota travel spot, it is still under-visited, and you are unlikely to find many other foreigners there on a visit.
+While Paloquemao is slowly becoming a popular off-the-beaten-track Bogota travel spot, it is still under-visited, and you are unlikely to find many other foreigners there on a visit.

-Visiting Paloquemao can feel a bit like wandering around a labyrinth – it’s a dense maze-like place, with thousands of stalls loudly pushing their wares.
+Visiting Paloquemao can feel a bit like wandering around a labyrinth – it’s a dense maze-like place with thousands of stalls loudly pushing their wares.

 And what wares!

-Fruits that you never imagined existing, in all shapes and sizes; potatoes by the thousand, with varieties that seem like science-fiction inventions (pink potatoes, anyone!?); fish and meat in every species and cut available; not to mention hundreds of little restaurants and tiendas making a tidy sum selling food and drink to hungry and thirsty market employees and customers.
+Fruits that you never imagined existing, in all shapes and sizes; potatoes by the thousand, with varieties that seem like science-fiction inventions (pink potatoes, anyone!?); fish and meat in every species and cut available, not to mention hundreds of little restaurants and tiendas making a tidy sum selling food and drink to hungry and thirsty market employees and customers.

 It’s a bit like a metaphor for Colombia: crazy and hectic at first glance but with a structure and order hidden beneath the chaos.